- Home

 What are they?

 Spirituality is a very individual concept.
-For some, it may mean being part of an organised religion such as Christianity, Judaism, Islam or Buddhism.
-For others, spirituality may reflect their own individual beliefs about the universe and their place in it, or a search for meaning and purpose in their lives.
+For some people, it may mean being part of an organised religion such as Christianity, Judaism, Islam, Buddhism or connecting deeply to culture.
+For others, spirituality may reflect their individual beliefs about the universe and their place in it, or a search for meaning and purpose in their lives.

 Why use them

-Often when people are diagnosed with cancer, the spiritual aspect of their lives becomes more important.
+When people are diagnosed with cancer, the spiritual aspect of their lives often becomes more important.
 People may find comfort in prayer, meditation or quiet contemplation.

-Receiving care from a spiritual care practitioner, who may also be called a pastoral carer, chaplain or priest, can often help people, even if they are not part of an organised religion.
+Receiving care from a spiritual care practitioner, who may be called a pastoral carer, chaplain or priest, can help people – even those who are not part of an organised religion.

 What to expect